How to Wear a Tennis Elbow Brace Properly to Maximize the Benefits

 When you have Tennis Elbow, or lateral epicondylitis, the pain and discomfort can make everyday activities challenging.
 Tennis Elbow not only causes pain, but also reduces your grip strength, affecting your ability to do simple things like turning a door knob, using a hand tool, or holding your morning coffee.

-One of the most effective ways to manage Tennis Elbow pain and improve your grip strength is by to use a Tennis Elbow Brace.
+One of the most effective ways to manage Tennis Elbow pain and improve your grip strength is to use a Tennis Elbow Brace.
 Wearing it correctly is key to getting the relief you need - and it’s surprisingly hard to put a Tennis Elbow Brace on in a way that actually helps.

 In this blog post, we’ll explain how a Tennis Elbow brace works, the correct way to wear one, how tight it should be, and what to do if your brace makes your pain worse.
 By the end of this article, you’ll have a clear understanding of how best to use a Tennis Elbow brace, so that you can manage your pain effectively and even start getting therapeutic benefits from your brace.